-WHAT IS RESISTING ARREST?
+WHAT IS RESISTING ARREST IN RHODE ISLAND?

 Rhode Island's resisting arrest law is accurately titled “resisting legal or illegal arrest,” alluding to the notion that you can resist a legal or illegal arrest.
 Furthermore, Rhode Island defines resisting arrest as anyone that:

 - Uses force or any weapon in

 - Resisting a legal or an illegal arrest by a peace office